-- Grades 10 12

-- Completion of this course satisfies the health credit required for graduation.
+- Grades 9 11 - Completion of this course satisfies the health credit required for graduation. - Program of Study: Diagnostic & Therapeutic Services

-- Lab supplies or fee may be required.

 FINE ARTS

 VISUAL ARTS

 Students develop skills in observation, problem solving, visual communication, manipulation of art media, self-expression, and critique.
 The student is responsible for paying a course fee: fees are determined at the campus level.
 Additional supplies and/or supply fees may be required.
 Only one state credit may be earned from the following Art I courses: Art I DP or Art I S or Art I P or Art I DM.